nnichols/nnichols.github.io/_posts/2018-12-04-first-forty-five.markdown

 The core issues span both sides of the spectrum: people lie and metrics for this problem domain are ill-defined at best.

-So, what incentivises people to lie during an exit interview?
+So, what incentivizes people to lie during an exit interview?
 1. Things may not work out at their new job, life phase, etc. and they want an open door to come back through
 2. They don't believe the organization is capable of change
 3. They're so mentally and emotionally "over it" that they'll choose the path of least resistance